 My name is Chris Charuhas, and in most ways, I’m an average middle-aged guy.
-I work a regular job as a tech writer, and enjoy an occasional cigar with my chums.
+I work a regular job as a tech writer, and enjoy an occasional night out with my chums.
 In one way, however, I’m different: I undertake independent study.

 Topics of study